-Down Payment Details
+Down Payment Considerations

 The route for each buyer or investor really does depend on their situation and personal preferences.
 The summary below reviews four issues that all home buyers and investors should consider about down payment:

 You can purchase a single-family home or condominium with as little as 3% down payment.
 Keeping in mind, there is a price for lower down payments on conforming loans: mortgage insurance (often called PMI, private mortgage insurance).

 Mortgage insurance is required when the conforming loan amount is MORE than 80% of the purchase price (practical translation: down payment is less than 20%).
 Also, the lower the down payment, the higher the premium ratio charged.